ClickCease

 Can property tax exemptions or abatements help reduce my tax burden in Alabama?

-Yes, Alabama provides various property tax exemptions and abatements for homeowners, like seniors or those with disabilities.
+Yes, Alabama provides various property tax exemptions and abatements for homeowners, such as seniors or those with disabilities.
 Check with your local tax assessor’s office to see if you qualify and how to apply.

 What is Alabama’s tax lien process?